OndrejHome/ansible.ha-cluster-lvm/README.md

 Author Information
 ------------------

-WARNING: While this was tested on newest CentOS/RHEL 6.9 and 7.4 and is used by the Author regularly, you should be careful when using this.
-In worst case the wrong detection of root VG may fail and cause issues.
+This role was manually tested on limited number of platforms and may not cover all corner cases.

-Additionally tested on: RHEL 8.2/8.6/9.0, AlmaLinux 8.6/9.0 with systemid approach
+- 2022-09 tested on: RHEL 8.2/8.6/9.0, AlmaLinux 8.6/9.0 with systemid approach
+- 2022-10 tested on: CentOS 6.10, RHEL 6.10 with tagging and clvm approach

 To get in touch with author you can use email ondrej-xa2iel8u@famera.cz or create a issue on github when requesting some feature.